scloud19/SECipedia/Linux/Linux Basics/basics.md

 General Notes:
 Remember that not all items listed in these notes are consistent across all linux distros.

+Help
     man
         -k
             Search man pages by keyword.
             Helps if you don't really know the name of the command that you want

             Ex: man -k tcp
                 OUTPUT: tcp(4) Internet Transmission Protocol

                 Output contains the manual page name, the manual section, and a quick description

         Manual Sections
             1- User commands
             2- System calls
             3- Higher-level Unix programming library docs
             4- Device interface and driver information
             5- File descriptions (system config. files)
             6- Games
+            7- File formats, conventions, and encodings
+                Ex: ASCII, suffices, etc.
+            8- System commands and servers

+            man 5 passwd
+                Retrieves passwd information relative to section 5

+        Man always shows the first page when matching a search term
+        Ex: man passwd
+            Will list passwd(1)

+            If you want section 5 info
+                man 5 passwd

+    COMMAND -h or --help

+    info COMMAND
+        More detailed man pages

+    /usr/share/doc
+        Some packages don't use man/info and put their help docs in this directory